nix-community/google-summer-of-code/2018/projects.md

 ## Nix
 Nix is a DSL to describe builds and a package manager.

+### langserver.org implementation for nix
+mentor: @moretea

+http://langserver.org/ - would solve a bunch of IDE problems, though not indentation and syntax highlighting.
+Might be too complicated.

 ## Nixpkgs
 Nixpkgs is a curated set of descriptions that describe how software packages must be build, and specifiying all the required dependencies.